Homological Time Series Analysis of Sensor Signals from Power Plants: Results

 The reference designation system for power plants is a labeling system consisting of four levels of structure.
 First, the overall plant is designated by the use of a letter (L) or a digit (D).
 The second level of detail designates a higher-level functional system in the overall plant and consists of three letters and two digits with an optional leading digit.
 The third outline level designates an aggregate in the sub-plant.
 It consists of two letters and three digits.
 The letters are assigned to the aggregates in power plants (e.g. a measurement) according to a certain key.
 The fourth subdivision level designates a device or a signal indicator in the aggregate.
 It consists of two letters and two digits.
 The letters are assigned to a piece of equipment (e.g. a drive) according to a given key:

-In each case, we classify all training samples, each drawn without retraction from one sensor signal recorded over one year.
-After transforming the sample with the parameters determined from §\ref{timedelay} and §\ref{embeddingdimension} using Takens' embedding, we compute the Betti curves for $\beta_0$ and $\beta_1$ of its persistence diagram and use them as input to the sub-nets without batch normalization as shown in Fig. \ref{architecture}.
+In each case, we classify all training samples, each drawn without replacement from one sensor signal recorded over one year.
+After transforming the sample with the parameters determined from §\ref{timedelay} and §\ref{embeddingdimension} using Takens' embedding, we compute the Betti curves for $\beta_0$ and $\beta_1$ of its persistence diagram.
+Afterwards, we use them as input to the sub-nets without batch normalization as shown in Fig. \ref{architecture}.
 Thus, we enrich the neural network input with information about connectedness and the underlying $N$-dimensional torus of the embedded signal.

-We summarize the results from Tab. \ref{results} as follows: \begin{enumerate} \item The best classification results for the power plant reference designation system have been measured with an accuracy of approximately $0.64$ (OS F A OR), about $0.83$ for the \emph{overall system} (OS), $0.73$ for the \emph{functional level} (OS F), and $0.65$ for the \emph{aggregate} (OS F A) on the validation data. \item We observe for all experiments that precision is higher than recall.
+We summarize the results from Tab. \ref{results} as follows: \begin{enumerate} \item The best classification results for the power plant reference designation system have been measured with an accuracy of approximately $64\%$ (OS F A OR), about $83\%$ for the \emph{overall system} (OS), $73\%$ for the \emph{functional level} (OS F), and $65\%$ for the \emph{aggregate} (OS F A) on the validation data. \item We observe for all experiments that precision is higher than recall.
 We interpret the high precision as a solid exactness of our classifiers.
 Recall, on the other hand, is significantly lower, as an indicator of the completeness of the classifier.
 The higher the recall value, the less accurate our classifiers are at assigning signals to the corresponding labels.
 This can already be anticipated from the Betti curves shown in Fig. \ref{persrepr}, which reveal similar features for the zeroth/first persistent homology group for some of the signals, symptomatic for their poor distinctiveness. \item We have shown, that residual networks improve the classification results for all labels except for the assignment to the \emph{overall system} (OS).
 Further investigation is needed to find an explanation for this behavior. \item Moreover, using $\beta_0$ and $\beta_1$-curves we could improve the expected value of the classification results for all label variants studied, see Tab. \ref{results}. \end{enumerate}